Cipherion-Market-Research/Century-Support/data/llm_composite.md

 ### Treasury Management
 CipheX utilizes multi-signature (multi-sig) authentication protocols to securely manage CPX Tokens and authorize transfers from treasury and capital wallets.
 Any transfer requires multi-sig approval, ensuring security and oversight by multiple stakeholders.

-### Presale of CPX Tokens
+### CPX Token Distribution
-CipheX will no longer market its Presale to the general public to align with evolving cryptocurrency regulations.
-The Presale will remain open at a final token price of approximately $0.26 until formally closed at CipheX's discretion.
-Its originally planned Target Contributions are no longer required.
-Over 90% of contributions have come from existing relationships.
-Unallocated Presale tokens will be reserved for private placements and available exclusively to accredited and institutional investors following applicable regulatory requirements.
+CipheX has completed its token distribution phase to align with evolving cryptocurrency regulations.
+The token distribution concluded at a final token price of approximately $0.26.
+Its originally planned funding targets were met.
+Over 90% of contributions came from existing relationships.
+Unallocated tokens are reserved for private placements and available exclusively to accredited and institutional investors following applicable regulatory requirements.

-### Cost of Presale Activities
+### Token Claiming Portal
-As part of CipheX's regulatory transition, all affiliate referral incentives, including the Affiliate Ultimate Arena and content creator rewards, have been discontinued and removed from the new platform.
-Affiliate registration is now closed.
-All current affiliates are verified early contributors and may claim any accrued rewards upon Presale closure.
-All expenses related to Presale development have been fully funded by CipheX.
+Contributors can now access their tokens through the token claiming portal at https://presale.ciphex.io.
+The portal provides a dashboard where users can connect their wallet, view their vesting schedule, track transaction records, and claim tokens monthly as they vest over the 12-month period.
+An "Add CPX to Wallet" feature is also available for easy wallet integration.

 ## The Alpha Centurion Network (Alpha CPX)